 Experience a Thames River Cruise

-Ways to sail: Sightseeing cruise (45–75 mins) or relaxed dining cruise (2–3 hours), available day, sunset, or night.
+Ways to sail: Sightseeing cruise (30 mins-2 hours), relaxed dining cruise (1.5–3 hours), or speedboat experiences (50-80 mins)

-Routes & duration: Central city loop (Westminster, Tower Bridge, and the historic South Bank).
+Routes: Central city loop (Westminster, Tower Bridge, and the historic South Bank).
 Longer routes extend downriver toward the Docklands and Greenwich.

 Boarding hubs: Westminster, London Eye, Tower Bridge, and Greenwich Piers.